d-e-s-o/nitrokey-sys-rs/README.md

 activate the `bindgen` feature.
 In this case, you will also need `clang` and `libclang` in the default search path.

+Alternatively, you can execute `make verify-bindings` to compare the pre-generated bindings with the bindings that `bindgen` generates for your platform.
+This check only works on a clean Git working tree and requires the `bindgen` binary, `git` and `quilt`.

 ## Versioning

 The major and minor version of the `nitrokey-sys` crate map to the major and